 City sights in Vancouver, British Columbia

 Biking along the Seawall is arguably one of the most scenic ways of discovering Vancouver.
-In fall, mild temperatures (which Vancouver boasts year round) and vivid colors make for a perfect time to explore this city on the edge of nature.
+In fall, mild temperatures (which Vancouver boasts year round) and vivid colours make for a perfect time to explore this city on the edge of nature.
 Rent a bike and start exploring the 28km-long Seaside Greenway through Stanley Park and down to Spanish Banks Park.
-Or join a guided tour through Stanley Park to learn about the biodiversity of the temperate rainforest, the First Nations Peoples that call the area home, as well as secrets from the park’s 125-year history.
+Or join a guided tour through Stanley Park to learn about the biodiversity of the temperate rainforest, the First Nations Peoples that call the area home, as well as secrets from the park's 125-year history.

 Rustic & rugged stays across the country